PACOP for residents and families

 PACOP is a national palliative aged care program funded by the Australian Government Department of Health, Disability & Ageing working to improve resident, family & carer outcomes for palliative aged care in Australia.

-How does PACOP work for residents, families & aged care homes?
+How does PACOP work for residents, their families & aged care homes?

 • The aged care home staff complete regular assessments to identify changing care needs, focusing on the symptoms and concerns significant to the person receiving care and their family or carer.